pyrddlgym-project/pyRDDLGym/Developer_Notes/Bugs_warnings.md

 {(?x,?y):{ (x1,y2) : { (?x2,?y2): { ... }}}
 The leaf values in this nested dictionary would be a dictionary with only key values , which is in effect a list.
 Not the most elegant, but manages our needs , I think.
+Each time we recurse, we add a dict, each time we return, we remove the lowest level of that dictionary (still needs thought)